Minx (TV series)

-Minx is an American comedy television series created and written by Ellen Rapoport and starring Ophelia Lovibond and Jake Johnson.
-It premiered on HBO Max on March 17, 2022.
+Minx is an American comedy television series created and written by Ellen Rapoport and starring Ophelia Lovibond and Jake Johnson for HBO Max and later Starz.
+It aired from March 17, 2022, to September 8, 2023.

 In May 2022, the series was renewed for a second season.
 However, in December 2022, the series was canceled by HBO Max while its second season was in production.
 The following month, the series was picked up by Starz.
+The second season premiered on July 21, 2023.
+In January 2024, the series was canceled after two seasons.

 Premise

-In the 1970s, a young feminist from Los Angeles joins forces with a low-rent publisher to create the first women's erotic magazine.
-Through this unlikely alliance the characters discover meaningful relationships in the most odd places.
+In the 1970s, a young feminist from Los Angeles joins forces with a shady adult entertainment publisher to create the first women's erotic magazine.
+Through this unlikely alliance the characters discover meaningful relationships in the most unusual places.